-It is likely you will be walking about $20\ 000 - 25\ 000$ steps per day on average (2 000 is approx. 1 mile).
-So, if you may want to save your feet.
+It's likely you'll be walking about $20\ 000 - 25\ 000$ steps per day (2 000 is approx. 1 mile).
+You may want to save your feet.

-Perhaps you may decide to take public transport to somewhere and then walk all day and, weary, jump on the metro or a bus to come home, whatever you choose, the metro/bus system is an easy, comprehensive, and safe way to travel through Paris.
+Perhaps you'll decide to take public transport to somewhere and then walk all day and, weary, jump on the metro/bus to come home.
+Whatever you choose, it's an easy, comprehensive, and safe way to travel through Paris.

 Everything is close in Paris.
-Were you ever to have an uninterrupted view you would almost always be able to see your next metro.
+Were you ever to have an uninterrupted view you would almost always be able to see your next metro station.
 Metros arrive about every 2-3 minutes and take an average of only 90 seconds to travel between stations.